WHEREAS producers are absorbing the cost of livestock lost due to increased wolf predation occurring along Crown land; and

 Protection of life and property in relation to human/wildlife conflict is a core mandate for the Fish and Wildlife Enforcement Branch, and the branch regularly reviews its staffing strategy.

 The Government of Alberta’s response indicates that Alberta Environment and Parks (AEP) is aware of the weaknesses of the current Wildlife Predator Compensation Program identified in the resolution and are undertaking a program review to address issues related to funding and to proving wildlife predation.
 The review will involve the participation of other ministries involved in administering the Program.
-A recently released Rancher’s Guide to Predator Attacks on Livestock.
+A recently released Rancher’s Guide to Predator Attacks on Livestock was developed to provide ranchers with information about wolves, bears, cougars and coyotes and the attack characteristics specific to each predator to aid in the identification of predator incidents to encourage more efficient investigations with Fish and Wildlife officers.

 AEP has noted recent successes in reducing wolf predation of cattle on a provincial grazing reserve highlights the value of cooperation with stakeholders and that continued work with the Alberta Beef Producers, grazing reserves, the Waterton Biosphere Association will ensue.
-This resolution is assigned a status of Accepted in Principle, and RMA will continue to monitor the issue.
+This resolution is assigned a status of Accepted in Principle, and the RMA will continue to monitor the issue in upcoming provincial budgets and program review processes.